-Having already covered the planning, preparing and planting of your vegetable garden, this month we look at the vital importance of mulching.
+Having already covered the planning, preparing and planting of your vegetable garden, this month on Stoep Harvest we look at the vital importance of mulching.
 If you have never mulched before, now is the time!
-Read below for five reasons you should start mulching.

 The essence of organic gardening is to emulate in our gardens what naturally occurs in the wild.
 I find this especially true when it comes to mulching.
 If we look at nature, it is very rare to see exposed soil.
 There is always a layer of leaves and other organic matter covering the ground.
 This should be the case in our gardens.